 Broccoli Cheese Soup

-This cheesy favorite is ready in just 6 minutes.
+This cheesy favourite is ready in just 6 minutes.
 Ladle over steamed broccoli pieces for added texture.

 - 1 teaspoon onion, peeled, diced